JustKong13/3110final/INSTALL.md

     - `opam install ANSITerminal`

-To start the game:
+To start the game in terminal:

 - `make play`

-    - `opam install ANSITerminal`